 WELCOME

 My book project explores how the geographic layout of cities –layouts of segregation– shape patterns of public goods provision, political polarization, and urban coalition-building in Brazil and Mexico.
 My other projects examine deforestation in the Amazon, urban housing markets and the causes of slum growth, the politics of gentrification, urban climate change adaptation, and informal labor in developing cities.
-My research is published or forthcoming in the American Political Science Review, Journal of Politics, and Comparative Political Studies.

 I am a recipient of the Susan Clarke Young Scholar Award from the APSA Urban Politics Section in 2023.
 I received my Ph.D. in Government from Harvard University in 2023.
 Previously, I was a Postdoctoral Associate at the Yale Leitner Program in Political Economy and a Jorge Paulo Lemann Doctoral Fellow for research on Brazil.